Madrid to Rome train with Renfe Viajeros

 The distance by train from Madrid to Rome is 846 miles (1363 km).

-Yes, there is a high-speed train from Madrid to Rome.
+There is no high speed train available from Madrid to Rome.

 There is no direct train service currently available from Madrid to Rome.